-- If balance exists due to withdrawal from the program, students are required to make payment arrangements with OneStop before they are admitted back into the program. - Please contact Support (support@collegeforamerica.org or 855-764-8232) and they will coordinate with OneStop (cfaonestop@snhu.edu or 877-455-7648) to reenroll the student.
+- If balance exists due to withdrawal from the program, students are required to make payment arrangements with Student Financial Services before they are admitted back into the program. - o Please contact Support (support@collegeforamerica.org or 855-764-8232) and they will coordinate with Student Financial Services (SFSCFA@snhu.edu or 877-455-7648, select option 3 at the prompt) to reenroll the student.